 There’s a reason why they call California the land of opportunity – there are so many things to do there, and LA’s eclectic roster of attractions and activities is the perfect example of that.
-The City of Angels is also the best city for single people, so there’s yet another reason you might wanna plan a future visit.
+The City of Angels is also the best city for single people, so there’s yet another reason you might wanna plan a future visit (plus there are plenty of things to do solo in LA).
 And while you’re in planning mode, check out these 15 free things you can do in Los Angeles, so you’re ready to take the city by storm (and on a budget).

 We hope these virtual tours will help satisfy some of your travel cravings until we are able to wander freely again.
 And once that happens, Wanderu will be here to help you get to Los Angeles and thousands of other places around North America and Europe.